 Nevertheless I am happy to put in all the work.
 That is because the project finished in less than 4 weeks on the side(!) and did not take ages (which is a big problem for side-projects).
 It was really fun and I learned a lot new stuff building React-Native apps.

 Most important for me is that I gained a huge amount of momentum, that will now translate into the next project.
 I shipped every day from April 3rd until April 28th (only this app) and made that into a habit.
-You can read the history on the project todo page.
+You can read about the history on the project todo page.